Czech Republic–Taiwan relations: Public health cooperation

 In March 2020, the Czech Republic and Taiwan signed an official partnership to fight COVID-19, the first such agreement signed by Taiwan.

 In April 2021, Taiwan's foreign ministry thanked the Czech Republic for supporting Taiwan's bid to participate in World Health Assembly.
 The Czech Senate unanimously passed a resolution calling for Taiwan to take part in all divisions of the World Health Organization.
 It's the first time such a motion has progressed in a legislative chamber in the country.

-After 2021 South Moravia tornado, Taiwan donated 6.5 million Czech koruna to the affected villages.
+After the 2021 South Moravia tornado, Taiwan donated 6.5 million Czech koruna to the affected villages.

-In August 2021, Taiwan received 30,000 Moderna vaccine donated by Czech Republic.
+In August 2021, Taiwan received 30,000 doses of Moderna vaccine donated by Czech Republic.